Omiiii-20/Linux-mini-shell/README.md

 This project is a custom implementation of a Linux command-line shell written in C.

-It supports execution of both internal and external commands, along with advanced features such as piping, job control, and signal handling, closely mimicking the behavior of a Unix shell.
+It mimics core functionalities of a Unix shell by accepting user commands, parsing them, and executing them using system calls.
+The shell supports both internal and external commands along with advanced features like piping and job control.

 ---